pazz/alot/docs/source/usage/modes/search.rst

 .. describe:: untag

-    remove tags from all messages in the thread that match the query
+    remove tags from all messages in the selected thread

     argument
         comma separated list of tags

     optional arguments
-        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: retag all messages in search result
+        :---no-flush: postpone a writeout to the index (defaults to: 'True') :---all: untag all messages that match the current query